eerrtrr/voice_web/README.md

 ## Required

+ - **Linux Operating System**
+ This project is only available on linux for the moment.
+ It requires some packages so make sure you have it all before running the program.

+ &nbsp;
- - **npm/nodejs**
+ - **Package : npm/nodejs**
  You need to have nodejs and npm to hopefully see one day this project works.
- For **Mac & Windows**, just download nodejs installer  (search on the internet).
- For **Linux OS**, the npm package is enough to install both. (`sudo apt install npm` for ubuntu for exemple).
+ The npm package is enough to install both.
+ `sudo apt install npm` for apt systems.

  &nbsp;
- - **Angular**
+ - **Package : Angular**
-The end will entirely be with you cmd/terminal.
-Open it and simply type `sudo npm install -g @angular/cli`.
-Angular and its tools will automatically be installed!
+ Install it via your terminal : `sudo npm install -g @angular/cli`.

+ &nbsp;
+ - **Package : JSON server**
+ Install it via your terminal : `sudo npm install -g json-server`.

+ &nbsp;
+ - **Package : Googler**
+ Install it via your terminal : `sudo apt install googler` for apt systems.

 **I recommend you to restart you pc after that, lots of packages have been installed** &nbsp;